I beg to move,

 I pay particular tribute to His Royal Highness Prince Harry and his new fiancée Meghan Markle for the part they have played by making one of their first public engagements going along to a THT centre.
 His Royal Highness took a test last year, and I understand that that increased testing rates significantly.
 As an all-party group, we were delighted to meet him recently and discuss his passion for and commitment to the cause.
 I am sure we all applaud that work.

 Before my hon.
 Friend finishes his excellent and timely speech, I commend him on securing the debate and apologise that I am not wearing my red ribbon, although I am wearing my sustainable development goal badge.
-“This ain’t over”—those are the words of the pledge we have all made to recommit our energies to ending AIDS/HIV by 2030, but we will not achieve that goal unless we are committed politically and financially to ensuring that it becomes a reality.
+“It ain’t over”—those are the words of the pledge we have all made to recommit our energies to ending AIDS/HIV by 2030, but we will not achieve that goal unless we are committed politically and financially to ensuring that it becomes a reality.

 I absolutely agree with my hon.
 Friend.
 “It ain’t over” was the central message from STOPAIDS when we met last week.
 We need to get that message out there loud and clear.
 The challenge has not gone away, although we have seen much progress.